SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_i2c_driver_leader/readme.md

 - Once Follower gets reset then whole data transfer cycle repeats once again and compares data again.
 - After third cycle of data tranfer I2c gets de-initialized.

+> **Note:** When utilizing the I2C2 instance in high power mode with DMA enabled, it is advisable to allocate buffers in the ULP Memory block.

 > **Note:**
 >